TysonAndre/vscode-php-phan/README.md

    You can either add it to your PATH or set the `phan.executablePath` setting.
 2. Your Operating System must be Unix/Linux
    (Phan support depends on `pcntl` module being installed, which is only available on those platforms)

+   A future release may support Windows, but it won't be as fast.
 3. [The `php-ast` PECL extension](https://pecl.php.net/package/ast) must be installed and enabled.
 4. Depends on using a checkout of Phan with https://github.com/phan/phan/pull/1144 installed